qxmpp-project/qxmpp/README.md

 BUILDING QXMPP
 ==============

-QXmpp requires Qt 4.5 or higher (including Qt 5.x) with SSL enabled and it uses the standard qmake build system of Qt.
+QXmpp requires Qt 5.0 or higher with SSL enabled.
+It uses CMake as build system.

 Build from command line:

-    cd <where qxmpp.pro is located>
-    qmake <arguments>
+    mkdir build
+    cd build
+    cmake ..
     <respective-make-cmd = gmake, make, mingw32-make, nmake>

-You can pass the following arguments to qmake:
+You can pass the following arguments to CMake:

+    BUILD_DOCUMENTATION           to build the documentation
-    PREFIX=<prefix>               to change the install prefix
+    BUILD_EXAMPLES                to build the examples
-                                  default:
-                                      unix:  /usr/local on unix
-                                      other: $$[QT_INSTALL_PREFIX]
-    QXMPP_AUTOTEST_INTERNAL=1     to enabled internal autotests
-    QXMPP_LIBRARY_TYPE=staticlib  to build a static version of QXmpp QXMPP_USE_DOXYGEN=1           to build the HTML documentation
+    BUILD_TESTS                   to build the unit tests
-    QXMPP_USE_OPUS=1              to enable opus audio codec
+    WITH_OPUS                     to enable opus audio codec
-    QXMPP_USE_SPEEX=1             to enable speex audio codec
+    WITH_SPEEX                    to enable speex audio codec
-    QXMPP_USE_THEORA=1            to enable theora video codec
+    WITH_THEORA                   to enable theora video codec
-    QXMPP_USE_VPX=1               to enable vpx video codec
+    WITH_VPX                      to enable vpx video codec

-Note: by default QXmpp is built as a shared library.
-If you decide to build a static library instead, you will need to pass -DQXMPP_STATIC when building your programs against QXmpp.

-Build using Qt Creator:

-Open the qxmpp.pro file in Qt Creator and hit "Build All" to build all the examples and library.

 INSTALLING QXMPP
 ================